svgeesus/EuroMPE/Duophonic/pitch-dac.md

 OPA4187IPW (1μV/10μV TSSOP-14 $5.60/10 in stock) quad a bit expensive

-DAC input resistance is highly code-dependent.
-For AD5781ARUZ, lowest (around 5kΩ) which is 1mA at 5V.

 ## Output conditioning

-With a 5V ref and an output buffer [unity OP-C, no external components] this gives ±5V output (10 octaves) which includes Note-ON voltage, global pitchbend, and per-note pitchbend.
+With a ±5V ref and an output buffer in the "Unity Gain configuration" from the data sheet Fig. 51 this gives ±5V output (10 octaves) which includes Note-ON voltage, global pitchbend, and per-note pitchbend.
 Note that this does not cover the full MIDI note range of 128 notes = 10.66 octaves.
 Not an issue in practice.

 Op-amps here need a max Vos of 38μV (1LSB at 18bits), preferably better.
 Input bias current however is not as crucial here (unless Vref buffers and output buffers use the same quad.)